-4. If the Subcommittee opts to recommend that Part 3 be delayed and the regulations be fully consulted on (our recommendation 2, above), then the Subcommittee will also need to, at a bare minimum, make amendments to address some of the most problematic sections of Part 3 (as listed below) so that they will apply while the consultation on regulations is taking place.
+4. If the Committee opts to recommend that Part 3 be delayed and the regulations be fully consulted on (our recommendation 2, above), then the Committee will also need to, at a bare minimum, make amendments to address the some of the most problematic sections of Part 3 (detailed in items a) through j), below) so that they will apply while the consultation on regulations is taking place.

-These amendments will also work towards focusing CEAA 2012 on our Ten Principles on Environmental Assessment for a Healthy, Secure and Sustainable Canada, described below and widely endorsed (noting that these amendments would
+These amendments will also work towards focusing CEAA 2012 on our Ten Principles on Environmental Assessment for a Healthy, Secure and Sustainable Canada, described below and widely endorsed (noting that these amendments would not achieve the principled approach we recommend but doing so would require a complete reconceptualization of Part 3 and CEAA 2012 especially, as we set out in recommendation 1):